AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 </tbody>
 </table>

-<sup>1</sup>—Only if the Adobe Commerce on cloud infrastructure infrastructure repository is used as the master.
+<sup>1</sup>—Only if the Adobe Commerce on cloud infrastructure repository is used as the main repository.
 Use of other external repositories is the sole responsibility of the merchant.<br>
-<sup>2</sup>—Adobe provides Level 1 support for issues with our content delivery network provider(s).<br>
+<sup>2</sup>—Adobe provides Level 1 support for issues with CDN providers.<br>
 <sup>3</sup>—Some Ngnix controls are configured by the merchant for their applications and are their responsibility.<br>
 <sup>4</sup>—For PCI, pen testing requirements are shared between Adobe and the merchant.